 IM Leagues is also host to many forms for requesting events, meeting space, and renting SCC equipment.

-SCC also has a Twitter (@UCFSportClubs), and Instagram (@ucfsportclubs) page that clubs can become fans of, post results, upcoming events, and other things related to their club or SCC in general.
+SCC also has an Instagram (@ucfsportclubs) page that clubs can become fans of, post results, upcoming events, and other things related to their club or SCC in general.

 Copying and Fax Machine: